What to do with

 Why can't I recycle some glass items?

-These types of glass do not melt at the same temperature as bottles and jars.
+Some types of glass do not melt at the same temperature as bottles and jars.
 If they enter the glass recycling process it can result in new containers being rejected.
+These items should be recycled separately - check with your local household waste recycling centre.

-- Empty and rinse - it doesn't need to be spotlessly clean, a quick rinse will do.
-Left over liquid and residue can contaminate other recyclables which may mean they are not recycled.
+- Empty and rinse - a quick rinse will do.
+Leftover liquid can contaminate other recyclables which may mean they aren't recycled.

-- Corks should be removed - natural corks can be home composted.
+- Corks should be removed from bottles before they are recycled but can be home composted.